-- As part of SIR's focus on strengthening its flagship Jack Astor's brand and driving SSSG(1), SIR continued with its renovation program during Q2 2018 by completing renovations at the Jack Astor's locations at the entertainment complex at 10 Dundas East in downtown Toronto and the Jack Astor's location in south London, Ontario.
-These locations were closed for nine days and 12 days, respectively. - During Q2 2018, on December 11, 2017, SIR opened a new Reds® restaurant at the Square One shopping centre in Mississauga, Ontario. - During Q2 2018, on November 28, 2017, SIR opened a new Scaddabush restaurant near the Sherway Gardens shopping centre, at the location of the Canyon Creek restaurant that was permanently closed during Q1 2018, effective October 15, 2017. - During Q1 2018, SIR completed renovations at two Jack Astor's restaurants.
+- As part of SIR's focus on strengthening its flagship brand and driving SSSG(1), SIR continued with its Jack Astor's renovation program during Q3 2018 by completing a partial renovation at the Jack Astor's location in Kingston, Ontario.
+This location was closed for eight days in the quarter. - During Q2 2018 SIR completed renovations at the Jack Astor's locations at the entertainment complex at 10 Dundas St. East in downtown Toronto and the location in south London, Ontario.
+These restaurants were closed for nine days and 12 days, respectively. - During Q2 2018, on December 11, 2017, SIR opened a new Reds[®] restaurant at the Square One shopping centre in Mississauga, Ontario. - During Q2 2018, on November 28, 2017, SIR opened a new Scaddabush restaurant near the Sherway Gardens shopping centre in Etobicoke, Ontario, at the same location of the former Canyon Creek restaurant that was permanently closed during Q1 2018, effective October 15, 2017. - During Q1 2018, SIR completed renovations at two Jack Astor's restaurants.
 The locations in Dartmouth, Nova Scotia and on Richmond Row in London, Ontario were closed for nine days and six days, respectively. - On January 1, 2018, the Scaddabush restaurants on Front Street in downtown Toronto (opened November 3, 2016), Oakville (opened April 5, 2017), and Vaughan, Ontario (opened July 5, 2017) were added to Royalty Pooled Restaurants. - During fiscal 2017, SIR permanently closed its last two Alice Fazooli's restaurants (in Oakville and Vaughan, Ontario) and opened two new Scaddabush restaurants at these locations.
 These closures, along with the previous conversions of two Alice Fazooli's restaurants into Scaddabush restaurants (Mississauga and Richmond Hill, Ontario), completed SIR's program to evolve the Alice Fazooli's concept brand into its newest concept brand, Scaddabush.
 SIR has also opened three new Scaddabush restaurants: one at the intersection of Yonge Street and Gerrard Street in downtown Toronto; one in Scarborough, Ontario; and one on Front Street in downtown Toronto.
-The Scaddabush in Scarborough was added to Royalty Pooled Restaurants on January 1, 2017. - SIR elected, per its option under the License and Royalty Agreement, to treat the closed Alice Fazooli's restaurants in Oakville and Vaughan, and the closed Canyon Creek restaurant in Etobicoke, as New Closed Restaurants and to
+The Scaddabush in Scarborough was added to Royalty Pooled Restaurants on January 1, 2017. - SIR elected, per its option under the License and Royalty Agreement, to treat the closed Alice Fazooli's restaurants

 (1) Same store sales ("SSS") and same store sales growth ("SSSG") are non-GAAP financial measures and do not have standardized meanings prescribed by International Financial Reporting Standards ("IFRS").
 However, SIR believes that SSS and SSSG are useful measures and provide investors with an indication of the change in year-over-year sales.
 SIR's method of calculating SSS and SSSG may differ from those of other issuers and, accordingly, SSS and SSSG may not be comparable to measures used by other issuers.
 SSSG is the percentage increase in SSS over the prior comparable period.
-SSS includes revenue from all SIR Restaurants except for those locations that were not open for the entire comparable periods in fiscal 2018 and fiscal 2017.
+SSS includes revenue from all SIR Restaurants except for those locations that were not open for the entire comparable periods in fiscal 2017.
 The seasonal Abbey's Bakehouse and Abbey's Bakehouse retail outlet are not SIR Restaurants.
 When a SIR Restaurant is closed, the revenue for the closed restaurant is excluded from the calculation of SSS and SSSG for both the quarter in which the restaurant is closed and the current year-to-date.
 Please refer to the reconciliation of consolidated revenue to SSS on page 9 and to the definition of SSS in the Revenue section on page 11.